Myanmar Holds Minute Of Silence For More Than 2,000 Quake Dead - UrduPoint

 -

-Myanmar holds minute of silence for more than 2,000 quake dead6 minutes ago
+Myanmar holds minute of silence for more than 2,000 quake dead1 minute ago

 -